divideprojects/Alita_Robot/README.md

 ## Requirements
 - You need to have a *Mongo Database* (Cluster Preferred)
-- Linux machine (Ubuntu/Debain-based OS Preferred)
+- Linux/Windows machine (Ubuntu/Debain-based OS Preferred or Windows 10/Server2016 and later)

 ## How to setup